chevrenoire/chevrenoire.github.io/about/index.md

 Until then...

 >May we remain discomforted by this horrorshow dystopia we live in.
->May it be a catalyst to live more deliberately&emdash;more simply.
+>May it be a catalyst to live more deliberately&mdash;more simply.